huangnengCSU/compleasm/README.md

   -l, --lineage              Specify the name of the BUSCO lineage to be used. (e.g. eukaryota, primates, saccharomycetes etc.)
   -L, --library_path         Folder path to download lineages or already downloaded lineages.
                              If not specified, a folder named "mb_downloads" will be created on the current running path by default to store the downloaded lineage files.
   -m, --mode                 The mode of evaluation.
-Default mode is fast.
+Default mode is busco.
                              lite:  Without using hmmsearch to filtering protein alignment.
-Fastest but may overestimate completeness.
-                             fast:  Using hmmsearch on the at most three best candidate predicted proteins to purify the miniprot alignment.
-Fast and accurate.
-                             busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment.
-Slow but most accurate.
+                             busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment to improve accuracy.
   --specified_contigs        Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
 If not specified, all contigs will be evaluated.
   --miniprot_execute_path    Path to miniprot executable file.
                              If not specified, minibusco will search for miniprot in the directory where minibusco.py is located, the current execution directory, and system environment variables.
   --hmmsearch_execute_path   Path to hmmsearch executable file.
+                             If not specified, minibusco will search for hmmsearch in the directory where minibusco.py is located, the current execution directory, and system environment variables.
   --autolineage              Automatically search for the best matching lineage without specifying lineage file.
   --sepp_execute_path        Path to sepp executable file.
 This is required if you want to use the autolineage mode.
 ```